-- A public speaker - Eloquent public speaker - Figure of speech - Lecturer - person who delivers a speech or conference - Public speaker - Skilled public speaker
+- A public speaker - Eloquent public speaker - Figure of speech - Lecturer - Lecturer’s wrapped up in Borat ordeal - person who delivers a speech or conference - Public speaker

 - Allegory - Allusion - Figure of speech - Figure of speech Pat put back into Homer translation - Implied comparison - The transference of the relation between one set of